oracle/weblogic-kubernetes-operator/docs-source/content/userguide/introduction/_index.md

 ### Additional reading
 Before using the operator, you might want to read the [design philosophy]({{< relref "/userguide/introduction/design.md" >}}) to develop an understanding of the operator's design, and the [architectural overview]({{< relref "/userguide/introduction/architecture.md" >}}) to understand its architecture, including how WebLogic domains are deployed in Kubernetes using the operator.
-Also, worth reading are the details of the [Kubernetes RBAC definitions]({{< relref "/security/rbac.md" >}}) required by the operator.
+Also worth reading are the details of the [Kubernetes RBAC definitions]({{< relref "/security/rbac.md" >}}) required by the operator.